microsoft/industry/fsi/docs/fsiPolicies.md

 ### Corp management group (e.g., FSI-Corp)

+The corp management group has the controls specifically for the workloads that requires corp connectivity, and the policies are primarily centered on networking and connectivity.

 | PolicySetDefinition | PolicyDefinition DisplayName | PolicyDefinition Description |
 |-----------------------|-----------------------------|-----------------------------|
 | Enforce secure-by-default Corp Connected Landing Zones for Financial Services Industry | Configure Azure Virtual Desktop workspace resources to use private DNS zones | Use private DNS zones to override the DNS resolution for a private endpoint.
 A private DNS zone links to your virtual network to resolve to Azure Virtual Desktop resources.
 Learn more at: https://aka.ms/privatednszone. |